lmelwyn/markdownreveal/README.md

 ## Usage

-To see the example
+To view the example

 [https://markdownreveal.github.io/example/#/](https://markdownreveal.github.io/example/#/)

+on your local machine do

 ```
 docker run --rm -p 8123:8123 docker.io/melwyn/markdownreveal:latest
 ```

-To modify the example clone the git repo and then
+To modify the example, clone the git repo, cd into the example dir and do

 ```
 docker run --rm -p 8123:8123 -v $PWD:/home/user/example docker.io/melwyn/markdownreveal:latest